kgsensei/NitroTypeHack2/readme.md

 ## Help/Support

-If you need help with anything or you want to report a feature that is broken/request a new feature...
+If you need help with anything or you want to report a feature that is broken/request a new feature..
 You can join my help discord server [**here**](https://link.kgsensei.dev/discord).
-You can also create a support ticked on my official bug report page [**here**](https://rainydais.com/bugreport?app=NitroType%20Hack%20v2).
 Or create a new GitHub issue [**here**](https://github.com/kgsensei/NitroTypeHack2/issues).

 ## Features/Advantages

-- 580+ Daily Users
+- Peak 650+ Daily Users
 - Currently Being Developed
 - Free & Open Source
 - Easy to Setup & Run